a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 You now have a running Windows Server 2012 R2 VM!

 ## Poking around
 Let's explore our new server a bit.
-You should have a visible VirtualBox desktop, and under the project folder, there is a `.vagrant` folder.
+You should have a new VirtualBox window containing the server's console, and under the project folder, there is a `.vagrant` folder.

-Vagrant boxes all have a default user with a username of `vagrant` and a password of `vagrant`, and this box is no different.
+Vagrant boxes all have a default credential with a username of `vagrant` and a password of `vagrant`.
+This box is no different.
 Feel free to log into the console and explore, but don't make any changes just yet.

 The `.vagrant` folder is a working directory where vagrant keeps track of things like the virtual machine name and various other metadata.
 This is all specific to your particular environment, and we don't need to do anything with it.
 If you're tracking your project in Git, you should add this folder to your .gitgnore file so that it doesn't get checked in and synced down to other people's machines.